jmuehlig/perf-cpp/docs/counters.md

 ```

 > [!IMPORTANT]
-> Please be careful when using this option and double-check your results as counters might be configured wrong.
+> Please be careful when using this option and double-check your results as events might be configured wrong.
 > We have not tested all available processors.

 ### Adding Events Manually